 When a person is deficient in zinc, it can affect the entire body and how it functions.
 Zinc is important for proper gene regulation, enzymatic reactions, hormone production, and regulation of the immune system.
 So as you can imagine, if you’re low in zinc, then it’s certainly going to have an effect on your hair growth as well.

-Zinc deficiency has long been known to cause telogen effluvium, a condition where the hair sheds in large amounts because the hair goes into the resting phase of hair growth, otherwise known as telogen phase.
+Zinc deficiency has long been known to cause telogen effluvium, a condition where the hair sheds in large amounts because the hair goes into the resting phase of hair growth, otherwise known as the telogen phase.

 Another condition that is common with zinc deficiency is called Alopecia Areata.
 This is a result of the immune system attacking the hair follicles and affecting growth.

-Zinc deficiency may cause hair loss for various reasons, these include the following:
+Zinc deficiency may cause hair loss for various reasons:

 - Autoimmunity from dysregulation of the immune system.

 - Cause low levels of thyroid and sex hormones.

 - Depressed cell proliferation and dysregulation of the cell cycle.